rootpy/rootpy/docs/modules/plotting.rst

 Plotting Style
 ==============

+.. warning:: The following documentation is still under construction.

 All plottable ROOT classes that are subclassed in rootpy have additional features that allow styling in new ways: